Dearborn Public Library

 September, 1920

 The School Board appoints a Library Board to manage the affairs of the new public library.
-(The members of the first library board are: Chairman, Miss Clara L. Snow; Secretary and Treasurer, Dr. William Dawe; Mrs. E.R.
-Bryant, Mr. W.J.
-Cameron and Mr. E. R. Bryant as other members.)
+(The members of the first library board are: Chairman, Clara L. Snow; Secretary and Treasurer, Dr. William Dawe; E.R.
+Bryant, W.J.
+Cameron, and E. R. Bryant as other members.)

 1921